amenesik/terraform-provider-amenesik/README.md

 # Terraform Provider Amenesik

-This provider plugin for the Terraform platform allows deployment and life-cycle management of complex business management applications workloads through the Multi-Cloud Amenesik Enterprise Cloud Service Federation platform.
+This provider plugin for the Terraform platform allows deployment and life-cycle management of complex business management application workloads through the Multi-Cloud Amenesik Enterprise Cloud Service Federation platform.

 ## Resources
 The Amenesik Terraform Provider plugin describes the following resources:

 - App : These resource types are used to manage complete application deployment instances
-- Beam : These resource types are used to manage Basmati Enhanced Application Model descriptions that are used for the description of deployment details for the preceding App resource.
+- Beam : These resource types are used to manage Basmati Enhanced Application Model descriptions that are used for the description of the deployment details for the preceding App resource.

 ## App
-This resource type will be used to manage the deployment instances of Your complex, multi-cloud business application configurations.
+This resource type will be used to manage the deployment instances of your complex, multi-cloud business application configurations.

-An simple example of the use of this type of resource can be seen in the sample Terraform configuration document.
+A simple example of the use of this type of resource can be seen in the sample Terraform configuration document.

     terraform {